 - Protecting the voice and well being of education professionals

 - Advocating for good public policy

-Download OEA’s complete Legislative Policies as adopted at the December 2016 OEA Representative Assembly.
+Download OEA’s complete Legislative Policies (as adopted December 2017)

 - a school funding system that includes a sound method for calculating the base cost of an adequate education for all children and a distribution formula that is fair to all school districts.
 The school funding system must cover the costs, including state and federal mandates, associated with educating all categories of students and ensuring that all students attend school in safe, healthy environments and in facilities that are structurally sound and technologically ready.
 Ohio has a constitutional responsibility to fund a thorough and efficient system of public education;